Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceAroundOperators.md

-Pattern: Layout/SpaceAroundOperators
+Pattern: Malformed space around operator

 Issue: -

 ## Description

-Checks that operators have space around them, except for ** which should not have surrounding space.
+Checks that operators have space around them, except for `**` which should not have surrounding space.

 ## Default configuration